jamesbeebop/wepy/README.md

 wepy displays the weather in a terminal, and is inspired by https://github.com/schachmat/wego

-I'm freshly started down the [10 year path](http://www.norvig.com/21-days.html) to being a better programmer.
-I'm in IT, but my job is more SysAdmin-y and I don't do a lot of coding professionally.
 The idea for this program, as well as the excellent ASCII art, and other sundry goodies, all come from the wego project mentioned above.
-This seemed like a great way to learn a little more Python, and also what it's like to publish to the world on Github.
-Turns out, the latter is a bit scary.  :)

 ##Features